hernanjh/mercadolibre-integration/readme.txt

 * How to use it?

 In then  new catalog, insert name of catalog, user of MercadoLibre to display, columns, articles featured and image for articles featured.
-After insert de shortcode in post [mercadolibre_integration name=xxx], whera name is the name of catalog created.
+After insert de shortcode in post [mercadolibre_integration name=xxx], where name is the name of catalog created.

 == Screenshots ==